TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

         litellm --setup
         ```
         1. Select `Google Gemini` as the LLM provider.
-        1. Input empty string for the `Google Gemini API key` as we will configure it via an environment variable later.
+        1. Input nothing for the `Google Gemini API key` as we will configure it via an environment variable later.
         1. Accept the default port number `<PORT>`.
         1. Accept the default LiteLLM master key `<LITELLM_MASTER_KEY>`.
         1. Decline starting the proxy and exit.